OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 ## Introduction

-The Media Communications Mesh (MCM) enables efficient, low-latency media transport for media microservices for Edge, Edge-to-Cloud, and both private and public Cloud environments.
+The Media Communications Mesh enables efficient, low-latency media transport for media microservices for Edge, Edge-to-Cloud, and both private and public Cloud environments.
 The framework creates a secure, standards-based media data plane for inter-microservices communications using a new media proxy leveraging the [Media Transport Library (MTL)](https://github.com/OpenVisualCloud/Media-Transport-Library) and adds the necessary microservices control-plane communications infrastructure to implement any media control protocol.

 ## 1. Media Communications Mesh:

-- Framework Introduction: MCM is a framework designed for low-latency media transport.
+- Framework Introduction: Media Communications Mesh is a framework designed for low-latency media transport.
 It caters specifically to Edge, Edge-to-Cloud, and Cloud environments, connecting media microservices.
 - Purpose: Its main role is to establish a secure media data plane for inter-microservices communication.
 This ensures media can be reliably transmitted across different cloud environments.
 - Technological Basis: The Media Transport Library (MTL) helps form the media data plane, and a control-plane communications infrastructure adds support for media control protocols.